cap-js/docs/guides/databases-postgres.md

 [See also the general information on installing database packages](databases#setup-configuration){.learn-more}

-## Provisoning a Database Instance
+## Provisioning a DB Instance

-Productively, you can leverage the [PostgreSQL on SAP BTP, hyperscaler option](https://discovery-center.cloud.sap/serviceCatalog/postgresql-hyperscaler-option) to connect to a PostgreSQL offering from the cloud provider.
+To connect to a PostgreSQL offering from the cloud provider in Production,  leverage the [PostgreSQL on SAP BTP, hyperscaler option](https://discovery-center.cloud.sap/serviceCatalog/postgresql-hyperscaler-option).

-For local development and testing, you can conveniently run PostgreSQL in a [docker container](#using-docker).
+For local development and testing convenience, you can run PostgreSQL in a [docker container](#using-docker).

 ### Using Docker